 The size matters too.
 You want your pot to be filled 3/4 with veggies, that way they can build up enough moisture to be steamed.

 2. Use some water

 Put in some water, depending on the quality of the pot.
 If the lid of a pot does not close the pot tightly, more water will evaporate, so you do need more in the beginning.
 The AMC pot does not need additional water.
 It takes some practice to find out how much water your pot needs, but it’s well worth it!
 The water is there to protect the vegetables from burning – not for boiling the vegetables in it.

 3. Layer the vegetables

 Layer the vegetables into the pot, the vegetables with longer cooking time first and the others on top.
 For example: potatoes -> cauliflower -> broccoli.

 Asparagus and peas can be cook side by side because they need approximately the same cooking time.
 Because the vegetables are not cooked in water, each will keep its color and also its own taste.
 Every vegetable can of course also be cooked separately, but why, if you can save energy and use fewer pots (and who wants to clean unnecessarily many pots).

 3. Choose the heat setting

 Now that you know how to steam vegetables without a steamer try it and you will never go back to water boiled vegetables.
-The richness in taste, the texture, and the nutrient content is so good.
+The richness in taste, the texture, and the nutrient content are so good.
 I usually do not use salt for cooking, the veggies have so much own flavour without salt.